Andres-Salamanca/Andres-Salamanca.github.io/content/posts/simplifyCFG.md

 The `RequireAndPreserveDomTree` flag is implemented as a command-line option of type `bool`, allowing us to inspect its value directly in `gdb`.
 This can be done by invoking the **bool operator** or by observing that the code skips the associated `if` statement during debugging.

 Finally, we are ready to invoke the optimizations.
 The function `simplifyFunctionCFG(F, TTI, DT, Options)` is called to perform the optimizations.
-It returns a `bool` indicating whether any changes were made.
+It returns a `bool` indicating whether any changes were made to the IR.
 If no changes were made, the pass will preserve all the analysis results.

 {{< highlight cpp "hl_lines=2 ,linenostart=374" >}}

   if (!simplifyFunctionCFG(F, TTI, DT, Options))
-    return PreservedAnalyses::all();
+    return PreservedAnalyses::all(); //Preserve analysis if no changes were made.
 }
 {{< / highlight >}}